sebastienfouss/loxone_mqttsn/README.md

 A couple of ways:

-1. Run a pair of socat, for example on your gateway:
+1. Run a pair of socat, for example on your router:
    - Socat 1 accept UDP messages on Port A, and redirect them to MQTT broker on Port B with source port X
    - Socat 2 accept UDP messages back from broker on port X, and redirect them to Loxone on Port C